lyt1992/learngit/readme.txt

-﻿Git is a version control system
+﻿Git is a version control system， I am learning it， but it seem to a slow process.
 Git is free software